Garlic Parmesan Breadsticks (Soft, Homemade & Better than Takeout)

 -

-Cover loosely and allow the breadsticks to rise for 15–20 minutes, until slightly puffy.
+Cover loosely and let rise for 15–20 minutes, until slightly puffy.

 -

-Preheat oven to 400°F. In a small bowl, mix melted butter, garlic powder, Italian seasoning, parsley, and parsley flakes.
-Brush over breadsticks.
+Preheat oven to 400°F. In a small bowl, mix melted butter, garlic powder, Italian seasoning, and parsley.

 -